 We also recreated the recording set virtually, to ensure that the lighting and colors would match the real ones.

-As a next step, we proceeded to design the animation controls, with the objective of making the animated 3D model behave in a physically plausible way, just as a real paper cutout would.
+As a next step, we proceeded to design the animation controls, with the objective of making the animated 3D model behave in a physically plausible way, just as a paper cutout that had come to life would move.

 After carrying out different batteries of tests, aimed at refining the personality sought for the piglet, we proceeded to the animation process.
 In this regard, undoubtedly one of the most complex features was that its face was animated in 2D, so we had to develop a workflow compatible with the possibility of seeing the almost final result while animating.